-In 2012, Bomber Command’s extraordinary contribution and sacrifice was finally recognised by the erection of a £6m memorial in Green Park, London and the new Bomber Command centre, currently being constructed at Canwick Hill near Lincoln also represents further welcome recognition.
+In 2012, Bomber Command’s extraordinary contribution and sacrifice was finally recognised by the erection of a £6m memorial in Green Park, London and the new Bomber Command centre, at Canwick Hill near Lincoln also represents further welcome recognition.

-The Bomber County Gateway Trust wants to provide a link to this heritage right on the county border.
-The proposed structure is an art installation / monument being a full-sized representation of an Avro Lancaster Mk1 Bomber constructed from a steel frame, mounted on a slim steel support structure to give the impression that it is in flight on the horizon.
+The Bomber County Gateway Trust is providing a link to this heritage right on the county border.
+The structure is an art installation / monument being a full-sized representation of an Avro Lancaster Mk1 Bomber constructed from a steel frame, mounted on a slim steel support structure to give the impression that it is in flight on the horizon.

-The proposed installation is intended to represent an Avro Lancaster bomber, in flight, heading “home” to RAF Swinderby, just 3km away.
-The site is particularly fitting, not only because of its perfect vantage point, but also because the actual Lancaster that the memorial is based on crashed in woodland very close by in Thurlby Top Wood, marked on the attached plan .
+The installation represents an Avro Lancaster bomber, in flight, heading “home” to RAF Swinderby, just 3km away.
+The site is particularly fitting, not only because of its perfect vantage point, but also because a number of aircraft, including Lancasters crashed nearby during the Second World War .

-Lancaster R5689 (VN-N) crash landed on 18th September 1942 as it limped home from a mission and five members of its crew perished in the crash.
+Lancaster R5689 (VN-N) crashed on 18th September 1942 as it limped home from a mission and five members of its crew perished.
 That aircraft also appears to have been the most photographed Lancaster of the war because it was used in literature intended to train pilots to identify Lancasters, so it’s only fitting that it should be represented and serve as a permanent reminder of Lincolnshire’s link to war-time aviation.

-The following image is that plane, photographed during the War on the airfield at Swinderby.
+The following image is that aircraft, photographed during the War on the airfield at Swinderby.

-Lancasters were very large planes – over 26m long and with a 31m wingspan.
-This would make the installation similar in size to the Angel of the North which stands 20m tall.
+Lancasters are very large – 26m long and with a 31m wingspan.
+This will make the installation similar in size to the Angel of the North which stands 20m tall.

 The proposed structure is a mild-steel light structural frame partially clad in mild steel sheet in a similar fashion to the example of a Spitfire below.
 Once the structure takes on surface rust, the colours will be similar to the markings on an actual Lancaster.

 No lighting, power or other services are intended to be installed at the site.
-The applicants are aware of the delicate eco-system which exists in the vicinity of Villa Farm and Hill Holt Wood, where many species of bat exist and it is recognised that the area enjoys a particularly dark and quiet environment at night, which would be preserved.
+The delicate eco-system which exists in the vicinity of the site and around Hill Holt Wood, is goes hand in hand with a particularly dark environment at night, which will be preserved.

-The proposed site is at Position 3 shown on the above aerial view.
-This ensures that the structure can be seen from the maximum length of the A46 road but is not so close to the carriageway as to cause any distraction.
+The site ensures that the structure will be seen from the maximum length of the A46 road but is not so close to the carriageway as to cause any distraction.
 It would be approximately 440m from the A46.
 By way of comparison, the Angel of the North in Tyne & Wear is approximately 80m from the A1 and the A167.